josecastillo/r-ainbow-flags/readme.markdown

 2. Paste the CSS from "flags.css" into the bottom of your stylesheet.
 3. Go to the flair page mentioned above, and click on the "Edit Flair Templates" tab.
-There are 16 CSS classes to enter by default; all will have an empty "flair text" box, and "user can edit?" unchecked.
+There are 16 CSS classes to enter by default; all will have "user can edit?" checked.
+The class names are listed below, and the order listed below is preferred but not required.
-   You can use any order, and that will be the order they appear in the sidebar flair picker.
-The class names are listed below.
+4. In the "Flair Text" box next to 'noflag', enter the word "Custom".
+   All other templates may leave the "Flair Text" blank.
-4. (optional) Check off the "allow users to assign their own flair" box atop the page if you want people to be able to select their own flags.
+5. Check off the "allow users to assign their own flair" box atop the page so people can select their own flags.

 Congratulations, you're done!